pitulujan/todo-api/README.md

 |   └── run.py
 ```

-Then simply create a virtual environment, install requirements.txt and run.py!
+Then simply create a virtual environment, install requirements.txt, run.py and navigate to http://localhost:5000/apidocs/#/!